open-stage/blender-dmx-web/content/docs/DMX.md

 This was a very quick introduction.
 You can read more about [DMX512 on the web](https://duckduckgo.com/?q=DMX512).

-## DMX Universes and DMX Protocols in BlenderDMX
+## DMX Universes and DMX Protocols in BlenderDMX Addon

 A Universe is a group of 512 DMX channels.
-BlenderDMX supports the following protocols to control the devices:
+BlenderDMX Addon supports the following protocols to control the devices:

-- BlenderDMX contains a built-in [Programmer](../programmer) for Dimmer, Pan, Tilt and [more](../programmer#attributes), universe counting starts from 0.
+- BlenderDMX Addon contains a built-in [Programmer](../programmer) for Dimmer, Pan, Tilt and [more](../programmer#attributes), universe counting starts from 0.
 - [sACN](../sacn) protocol counts universes from 1, thus the first universe is 1, second 2...
 - [Art-Net](../artnet) protocol counts universes from 0, thus the first universe is 0, second 1...

-## BlenderDMX DMX driver for Blender
+## BlenderDMX Addon DMX driver for Blender

 ℹ️  *There is no need to set this driver up to control patched lighting fixtures as patched fixtures receive DMX automatically.*

-The BlenderDMX addon provides a custom DMX driver `#bdmx` for Blender, allowing to use received DMX values and use them as input for any Blender property.
+The BlenderDMX Addon provides a custom DMX driver `#bdmx` for Blender, allowing to use received DMX values and use them as input for any Blender property.
 To utilize this feature, `#bdmx(universe,channels(s))` keyword can be used, `universe` is desired universe, `channel` is an address and it can either